pluralsh/documentation/pages/getting-started/concepts.md

 The Plural `CLI` is a command line interface that can be used to run all Plural commands locally.

 The `Console` is a web application created by Plural that runs within a cluster deployed by Plural.
-The Console serves as a control panel for all your Plural applications by managing automated upgrades delivered from the Kubernetes API, showing application metrics and logs, serving as a built-in K8s dashboard, and being the touchpoint for incidents which can be filed with the owner of an application.
+The Console serves as a control panel for all your applications.